 As a recovering Type A, I’ve grown to accept and even embrace chaos.
-As a young child, I would try to organize the chaos around me.
+As a young Virgo child, I would try to organize the chaos around me.
 For several years (until I was 10 years old!), I shared a room with my younger sibling who was my polar opposite as far as keeping our room tidy.
 I also spent a summer in my grandmother’s house (may she rest in peace) where walls were ripped out to the studs and unpacked boxes piled from floor to ceiling prevailed.

-To escape chaos, at an early age, I became an avid reader and would seek refuge in my bed with a stack of books.
+To escape the chaos, at an early age, I became an avid reader and would seek refuge in my bed with a stack of books.

 As a working mom, both by choice and necessity, juggling chaos on a daily basis is one of the ‘other duties as assigned’ in this 24/7 sideline gig called parenthood.
 I’m certainly not the first working mom to step back and decide that a little ‘me’ time was in order.